8 Reasons Why You’re Not Losing Weight

 Some signs that you are not drinking enough include dark-yellow urine (it should be almost clear) and/or you suffer from constipation.

 - Your medications are interfering.
 Many commonly prescribed drugs for diabetes, high blood pressure and depression can slow weight loss.
 However, don’t just stop them out of the blue – that can be dangerous!
 Instead, talk with your physician and see if there are better alternates to your prescriptions so you can still meet your weight-loss goals.

 - You aren’t tracking what you’re eating.
-I often see patients who report they follow “diet x” or “diet y”; however, when I ask them to tell me everything they ate for the last 24 hours, oftentimes what pops up are “a few chips, a couple handfuls of trail mix, some crackers, etc.”
+Dietitians say they often hear patients report they follow “diet x” or “diet y”; however, when they recount everything they ate for the last 24 hours, oftentimes what pops up are “a few chips, a couple handfuls of trail mix, some crackers, etc.”

 Little bites here and there can really add up and interfere with weight loss.

-One solution that we always advise patients is tracking what you eat – that is, write down everything you eat, every single day, even if it is a breath mint or a piece of gum.
+One solution is to track what you eat – that is, write down everything you eat, every single day, even if it is a breath mint or a piece of gum.

 There are lots of great apps that are easy and fun to use, and are truly helpful when it comes to analyzing why greater weight loss isn’t happening.

 - Alcohol is slowing you down.
 You don’t have to drink a lot for beer, wine and liquor to have an impact on your weight-loss efforts.
 Not only do drinks add carbs and sugar to your daily intake, but drinking alcohol can be dehydrating (see above) and slow down the liver’s fat-burning abilities.